tamaradement/recipes-1/README.md

 # Recipes-1

 ## Introduction
 - This project presents a scalable PostgreSQL database schema designed for a recipe and grocery list application.
-It's a backend solution for managing culinary recipes and simplifying grocery shopping experiences.
-The schema is structured to handle complex relationships inherent in recipe management and grocery list creation, making it a good starting point for developers looking to build a comprehensive recipe and grocery list management system where recipe data can be handled in a dynamic way.
+The schema is structured to handle the complex relationships in recipe management and grocery list creation, making it a good starting point for developers looking to build a comprehensive recipe and grocery list management system where recipe data can be handled in a dynamic way.
 ---
 ## Key Features
 - *Postgres Schema:* The heart of the project is a PostgreSQL schema design that includes tables for Recipes and Ingredients, along with a join table to establish their many-to-many relationship.
 Additionally, it features a ShoppingList table and ShoppingListItems table, which supports the many-to-many relationship between shopping lists and recipe ingredients.